philiphanspach/philiphanspach.github.io/_pages/cv.md

 {% include base_path %}

 A short summary.
 For details, download my pdf CV <a href="https://github.com/philiphanspach/philiphanspach.github.io/tree/master/files/Academic_CV_ph.pdf" download> [click to download]</a>  or see LinkedIn.
+For more detailed explanations on my teaching experience, see the appropriate site on this website.

 Education
 ======